 Mistake #2: Misreading the Graph Scale

 The total‑mass graph sometimes auto‑scales.
-If you’re looking at a tiny wiggle, the axis might be zoomed out, making the line look flat when it’s actually drifting.
-Click the “reset axis” button to see the true slope Worth knowing..
+Here's the thing — if you’re looking at a tiny wiggle, the axis might be zoomed out, making the line look flat when it’s actually drifting.
+Click the “reset axis” button to see the true slope Which is the point..

 Mistake #3: Assuming Symmetry Means Conservation